DayuanTan/CMSC621_Advanced_OS_2022S/doc/proj1/README.md

 # Project 1

-Write a GoLang multithreaded applications to compute the average of the integers stored in a file.
+Write a GoLang multithreaded (goroutine) applications to compute the average of the integers stored in a file.

 ## Assignment